Overview

 MySQL or Database version

-Prime Mover does not have specific minimum MySQL version as long as the current WordPress installation is compatible with Prime Mover (>= 4.9.8).
-This means it can work with legacy MySQL 5.0+, but these versions have reached official End Of Life and as such may expose your site to security vulnerabilities.
+Prime Mover has no specific minimum MySQL version as long as the current WordPress installation is compatible with Prime Mover (>= 4.9.8).
+This means it can work with legacy MySQL 5.0+, but these versions have reached official End-of-Life and may expose your site to security vulnerabilities.

 Supported Servers